dmellogu/youtube-album-to-mp3/README.md

 You must specify the path to a text file containing timestamps formatted as:<br />
 `[hh:]mm:ss - My Music Name`

-## Special Thanks

-Hey Vik :wink: Until Nintendo uploads their music to Spotify, I hope this will make due.

 ## Credits